DIY Nitrous Crackers

 If you can obtain a good metal cracker then do so, all homemade devices may break and are asking for trouble.
 Spilling some bong water is nothing compared to losing patches of skin due to frost burn from escaping nitrous.
-Here are some comments from people who have sucessfully made their own nitrous oxide crackers.

 I don't know about other states, but dispensers are not available in Kansas.
 A friend has one, but he is from Missouri and I don't know where he got his.
 However, for about $2 you can make your own with PVC pipe parts from any hardware store.